Dragory/gulp-hash/README.md

 ```

 The "manifest" is a JSON file that maps the original filenames to the renamed ones.

+## Streaming
+The plugin has full streaming support.
+If you encounter any problems, please open an issue on GitHub and I'll look into it!

 ## API
 ### hash(options)